Skip to main content

 A monitor is automatically deactivated when:

-1. Registry returns 404 - Company not found
+1. Register returns 404 - Company not found

-2. Company marked as removed - Officially deleted from registry
+2. Company marked as removed - Officially deleted from register

 3. Persistent not found errors - Company consistently unavailable